kevinweber/lazy-load-for-videos/readme.txt

 == Changelog ==

+= 2.2.0.2 =
+* Fixed not working pre-roll and post-roll feature (values had not been stored).

 = 2.2.0.1 =
 * The pre-roll and post-roll ads feature is now available for free!
 Please consider an appropriate donation.